sparkflows/sparkflows-docs/docs/processors/Machine-Learning/basic-statistics/Histogram.rst

 HistoGram
 ===========

-Computes a histogram of the data using number of bins evenly spaced between the minimum and maximum of the RDD.
+Computes a histogram of the data using number of bins evenly spaced between the minimum and maximum of the specific columns.

 Type
 ---------